 BGSIRS is a prestigious residential school in South India which has students from all over the world, like USA, Germany, Europe, Dubai, UAE, Nepal and Thailand.
-This is a home away from home for the NRIs who trust the school with their wards to give them the culture and Indian upbringing that they cannot in a foreign land.
+This is a home away from home for the NRIs who trust the school with their wards to give them the culture and Indian upbringing that they cannot in their country.

 How is your school different from other schools?

 Our school is located in the outskirts of Bangalore, away from polluting atmosphere with a huge area for games and other activities.
 Our classrooms are spacious and well- ventilated, with only 20-25 students in each class.
 Interpersonal relations between students and teachers are therefore more effective.
 We give equal importance to academics and extra- curricular activities of students, and attempt at all-round, holistic development of young minds.
 As a result, our students develop a well-rounded personality, equipped to deal with life much more confidently.

 The school has Yoga, Swimming, Martial Art and Games like Cricket, Golf, Football, Tennis, Table Tennis, Badminton, Throw Ball, Basketball, Volleyball, Hockey, Art & Craft, Music & Dance and Computer Education as PART OF THE CURRICULUM, and are compulsory for all students.
 We also have personality development courses and NIE (Newspaper In Education) programmes for some classes.
 Apart from these there will be several inter- school cultural and literary competitions for which students will be trained as and when required.

 What about the meals provided in the school?

 Wholesome vegetarian and non-Vegetarian food is provided for both day scholars and boarders in the school.
 Day scholars can avail breakfast, lunch and snacks every day in the premises.
 Students are not allowed to bring their own snacks and meals to the school.